Building an SMB inference stack

 Capacity: 100+ concurrent users.
 Multi-tenant MSP with multiple business clients.
 Enough headroom to run batch jobs in parallel with interactive serving.

 Cost per million tokens below $0.05 at good utilization.
 The economics are compelling if you're billing clients even $1 to $2 per million tokens.
-At $20/M frontier cost and 5M output tokens/month, you’re spending $100K/month on APIs.
-A $250K infrastructure investment breaks even in under 3 months if you can keep utilization up.
-The challenge at this scale isn’t the economics, it’s maintaining the utilization.
+At Claude Sonnet 4.6 pricing ($15/M output) and 5M output tokens/month, you’re spending $75K/month on APIs.
+A $500K infrastructure investment pays back in under a year at that volume.
+The challenge isn’t the economics.
+It’s maintaining the utilization that makes the math work.

 What I’d actually build